seungwoo-stat/south-korea-election/README.md

 # South Korea Election

-Election results in South Korea (Republic of Korea), for compositional data analysis.
+Presidential election results in South Korea (Republic of Korea) held in the Sixth Republic (1988~), for compositional data analysis.